Strategies for Supporting Immigrant Students and Families

 Overview

 Students, families, and staff members have questions about immigration enforcement in schools and early childhood settings.
-Possible scenarios that come up range from a request for information to an agent entering a school building for the purposes of detaining someone (the latter could possibly happen but is not currently done under federal policy, as explained in the following information about "sensitive locations").
+Possible scenarios that come up range from a request for information to an agent entering a school building for the purposes of detaining someone.
 Here are some steps schools can take to address these questions.

 For a quick snapshot, see this helpful infographic on Responding to Immigration Enforcement Issues from the Association of California School Administrators.